Eligibility for survivors' benefits

 • for 10 years.

-Deceased persons who had a severe impairment during their contributory period can give entitlement to survivors' benefits even if they did not accumulate enough years of contribution.
-However, the following 3 conditions apply:
+A deceased person who had a severe impairment during his or her contributory period can give entitlement to survivors' benefits even if he or she did not accumulate enough years of contribution.
+However, the deceased must have met the following three conditions:

 Notethat...